Oder Valley Railway: History

 North of Bad Lauterberg the line has been dismantled following the closure of these sections.
 After December 2004, the southern section was only used irregularly for goods trains and specials.
 The last owner of the southern section between Scharzfeld–Bad Lauterberg was the private Almetalbahn.
 On occasion of the construction of a new road bridge for Bundesstraße 243, this last stretch of line was finally lifted in November 2007 using a road-rail excavator, because economic operation of the line was no longer considered possible.

 The half-timbered station building of Bad Lauterberg now houses a restaurant.
 The building at Bad Lauterberg Kurpark was used by a café, but was demolished in 2015.
 Odertal station building is now the club house of a local fishing club, while St Andreasberg West (formerly Silberhütte) station has been demolished.
 Hiking is now possible on the former railway trackbed between Silberhütte and Odertal, and the section between Odertal and Bad Lauterberg Kurpark has been converted into a combined foot and cycling path.
-Between Bad Lauterberg Kurpark and Bad Lauterberg, the line has been mostly overbuilt.
+Between Bad Lauterberg Kurpark and Bad Lauterberg the line has been mostly built over.